edwardjhu/indigo/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture_hd }}{% else %}{{ site.url }}/{{ site.picture_hd }}{% endif %})

 <p>Edward Hu is a research scientist at OpenAI building more capable language models.
-He received his research training as a Ph.D. student advised by <a href="https://yoshuabengio.org/">Yoshua Bengio</a>, a recipient of the A.M.
+He received his research training as a Ph.D. student advised by <a href="https://yoshuabengio.org/">Yoshua Bengio</a>, a recipient of the 2018 A.M.
 Turing Award.</p>

 <p>Before graduate school, Edward was a researcher at Microsoft, where he invented <a href="https://github.com/microsoft/LoRA">LoRA</a> and <a href="https://github.com/microsoft/mup">μTransfer</a>.
 LoRA is now one of the most popular methods for customizing AI models, and μTransfer is underpinning the largest AI models being developed today.</p>

 <h2>Selected Publications</h2>

 <ul class="publications">
-	Amortizing intractable inference in large language models<br>
+	Amortizing Intractable Inference in Large Language Models<br>
 	<i>ICLR 2024 (oral presentation)</i><br>
 	[<a href="https://arxiv.org/abs/2310.04363">Paper</a> | <a href="https://github.com/GFNOrg/gfn-lm-tuning">Code</a>]<br>
 	<br>